ChuvakHome/Mosh/README.md

-# Rush
+# Mosh
 Command Line Interpreter on C.

-My attempt to make interpreter like bash, zsh.
+My Own Shell (MOSh) is an attempt to make interpreter like bash, zsh.

 Avaliable features: